Estimating Driver Personality Traits from On-Road Driving Data: Related works

 \subsection{Relationship between driving and cognitive function}

-Cognitive function can be measured by several neuropsychology tests, such as the Mini-Mental State Examination (MMSE)~\cite{folstein1975mini}, Trail Making Test (TMT)~\cite{reitan1958validity}, Maze Task~\cite{snellgrove2005cognitive}, and Useful Field of View test (UFOV)~\cite{ball1993useful}.
+Cognitive function can be measured by several neuropsychology tests, such as the Mini-Mental State Examination (MMSE)~\cite{folstein1975mini}, TMT~\cite{reitan1958validity}, Maze test~\cite{snellgrove2005cognitive}, UFOV~\cite{ball1993useful}.
 These scores are used in this study, and details are described in Section \ref{Dataset}.
-The relationship between driving and the scores of these tests has been well researched.
+The relationship between driving and the scores of these tests has been well studied.
 Piersma et al.~\cite{piersma2016prediction} assessed fitness to drive in patients with Alzheimer's disease using clinical interviews, neuropsychological assessments, and driving simulator rides.
 These three types of assessments are valid for assessing fitness to drive.
 Baines et al.~\cite{baines2018meta} showed that the patterns of driving cessation differ depending on the sex of participants with dementia.
 The results of these works show that a correlation exists between cognitive function and driving behavior.